GenesisFR/HowToBecomeGoodAtShooters/README.md

 \- reference: https://thedivision.fandom.com/wiki/Skills/Tom_Clancy%27s_The_Division_2

 #### Chem Launcher
-- a direct hit from a Reinforcer/Firestarter will cause minimal damage, but will also consume Headhunter stacks (even on a headshot) and benefit from them, thus allowing you to kill a mob with it
+- a direct hit from a Reinforcer/Firestarter/Riot Foam will cause minimal damage, but will also consume Headhunter stacks (even on a headshot) and benefit from them, thus allowing you to kill a mob with it
 - penetrates cover (except the Riot Foam variant)

 ##### Firestarter
+- flushes mobs out of cover
 - double tapping the button will remotely detonate gas clouds
 - you can bounce charges off walls and ceilings
 - can be used as an area denial tool by shooting it on the ground (for later detonation) at choke points